-Programme Co-ordinator: Prof. Salvador Ryan (in collaboration with the Department of Early Irish, Maynooth University, and Russell Library).
+Course Director: Prof. Salvador Ryan (in collaboration with the Department of Early Irish, Maynooth University, and Russell Library).

 This course consists of eight modules delivered over four semesters (two academic years) and the submission of a dissertation of 15,000 words on an agreed topic.